Kathleen-resch/web-dev-hw/final/README.md

 3. Free Response: Summarize your work cycle for this assignment.

 I started by creating my documents.
 I decided to add all of the elements I wanted to add first from former projects.
 Then I added the information I wanted to add about myself.
-I wasn't sure what to make my site about so I amde it a site about myself and my works.
+I wasn't sure what to make my site about so I made it a site about myself and my works.
+I made each page individually and I used and edited portions of past assignments I really liked.